For more information on our Reading Room hours, please visit this page.

 The University Archives contains the records of the University of Southern Maine as well as its precursors.

 The Jean Byers Sampson Center for Diversity in Maine collects material documenting the ongoing histories of diverse communities.
-Current collections represent the African American, Jewish, and Lesbian, Gay, Bisexual and Transgender communities.
+Current collections represent the African American, Jewish, and Lesbian, Gay, Bisexual, Transgender, Queer+ communities.